ErolGelbul/calories_web/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

 The aim of the project is to inform the user about how many calories they should consume on that specific day.
+The main part of the project revolves around calculating the BMI value of the user by getting some user data.
+I used the Calorie class to do this calculation.

+`BMR = 10 * weight + 6.25 * height - 5 * age + 5 - 10 * temperature` formula is used.

+The second part of project is on webscraping.
+I did only used SelectorLib package to extract HTML data from the web page.
+This specific website that I worked with did not pose any problems while scraping data, however, some sites only allow browsers to access the information.
+Therefore, I added headers while trying to reach the website.
+In the Temperature class I cleaned up the returned docstring.
+Later I only outputted the temperature value on float (used Celcius for calculations).

+Ultimately, gathered the local temperature data of the user and their information to calculate how many calories they require for the day.

 <p align="right">(<a href="#top">back to top</a>)</p>